 Given that denialists make up 50% of the world’s people, they can obviously be found in all shapes and sizes.

-Basically, though, all deniers are white males aged 60+.
+Notwithstanding this, deniers are almost always white males aged 60+.

-Wait a minute, wasn’t this supposed to be a scientific debate?
-Is it really any of our business how deniers vote?
+Wait a minute, I hear you ask: wasn’t this supposed to be a scientific debate?
+Is it really any of our business how the other side votes?

-Those of us who accept the science are now openly, if belatedly, admitting that for us the issue has always been more political than scientific.
+Those of us who accept the science are now openly, if belatedly, explaining that for us the issue has always been more political than scientific.

-So it stands to reason that the people who adamantly oppose our ideas feel exactly the same way.
+So it stands to reason that the people who most adamantly oppose all our ideas feel the same way.
 (As in any other subject, projection is an incredibly powerful heuristic that almost never leads to bad assumptions.)

 Politically speaking, then, what makes the other “side” tick?

-But once the scientists start telling us that the only hope for our species is to immediately entrust a borderless global regulating body with recalibrating the industrial metabolisms of its subject nations by legislating any and all aspects of public and private life (as well as the power to transfer wealth between countries as and when necessary to justly reflect the historical culpabilities of developed versus developing worlds), deniers suddenly grow suspicious!
+The moment a scientist concludes that the only hope for our species is to immediately entrust a borderless global regulating body with the power to recalibrate the industrial metabolisms of its subject nations by legislating any and all aspects of public and private life (as well as the power to transfer wealth between countries as and when necessary to justly reflect the historical culpabilities of developed versus developing worlds), deniers suddenly grow suspicious.

-Isn’t it obvious—the science has been politicized in some way!
+Isn’t it obvious, they wail: the science has been politicized somehow!
 It’s some sort of disguised grab for power!

 A common denialist behavior is to vocally and shrill-ly call for “False Balance.”

-What do deniers mean by this catchphrase?
-Basically: “Even though we’re only 50% of the population, we deserve equal time!”
+“We might only make up 50% of the population, but we deserve equal time!”

-So, year after year, they demand a fresh debate.
-Then, like clockwork, they refuse to accept the verdict, which is that there wouldn’t be any point debating, because it would only give denialism credibility.
+And so, year after year, they demand a fresh debate.
+Then, like clockwork, they refuse to accept the verdict of science: that there wouldn’t be any point debating, because it would only give denialism credibility.

 The death of expertise